 I have lived in Pen with my partner Richard since June 2009 having moved here from Bristol.
 I have also lived in small villages in Cheshire and North Wales in the past.
 A social worker by profession my working life has been variously in Liverpool, North Wales, Bristol and Bath and at all levels, frontline to Director.
 I am currently a Non-Executive Director of an NHS Foundation Acute & Community Trust which takes up 5/6 days a month but am otherwise retired from full time employment.

-Since coming to the village I have enjoyed getting involved in the really positive life and activity that goes on here.
-I became involved in developing the community plan, from which I have been delighted to see and participate in the development of a number of new community activities.
-I joined the bell-ringing group to learn a new skill and help keep alive a village tradition and have regularly helped with another tradition: the village fete.
+Since coming to the village I have enjoyed getting involved in the really positive life and activities that go on here.
+I became involved in developing the community plan, from which I have been delighted to see that a number of new community activities that arose from it are still thriving.
+I regularly help with the Black Bin Cafe and of course the annual fete.
 I can often be spotted walking the many wonderful footpaths we have with our 2 lively vizsla dogs.

 I joined the Parish Council in May 2013 and take the lead for any employment issues that arise in our responsibilities for employing the Parish Clerk.
 I am also the Parish Council Representative on the Penselwood Community Association.
 I try to input positively to the modest contribution the Parish Council can make to village life, but I recognise the biggest contribution comes from its residents.
 My aim therefore, is for the Parish Council to facilitate what you want from our village.

 Telephone: 01747 840895